 The importance of adequate rest and moderate exercise cannot be overstated for improving PMS symptoms.
 Fatigue from lack of regular sleep will exacerbate nearly all physical and emotional discomfort.
 Moderate exercise, even just walking or light cardiovascular exercise for as little as fifteen minutes three to four times per week can drastically improve mood and reduce fatigue.
 A boogie down dance party with a good sweat is even more fun!
 When we exercise, we are more likely to feel empowered in our lives and are more likely to take care of ourselves in ways that reduce PMS and improve overall quality of reproductive health.

 Include herbs that help to regulate the hormones when treating PMS.
-Vitex (chaste berry) is probably the most commonly used, helping to heal ovarian dysfunction and corpus luteal insufficiency, which cause insufficient progesterone levels.
-Its prolactin-inhibiting effects may also, in part, explain its beneficial effects in treating PMS.
+Vitex (chaste berry) is probably the most commonly used. in treating PMS.
 Dosage is 2 to 5 ml of tincture one to two times daily, with one dose typically taken in the morning and the other midday.
 Black cohosh and peony are also frequently used in formulas for PMS.
 Black cohosh can be used for treating menstrual headaches, breast tenderness, anxiety, and depression.
 Its effects may be due in part to its mild enhancement of serotonin reuptake.
 Peony has been shown to enhance ovarian function, improving levels of both estrogen and progesterone and reducing symptoms of PMS.
 A standard dose of black cohosh is one to two 40-mg capsules twice daily, or 2 to 4 ml of tincture one to three times daily.

 These are herbs that support the nervous system improving mood, reducing headache, stress, and anxiety, and promoting overall relaxation.
 Passionflower, motherwort, St. John’s wort, milky oats, and kava kava are some of my all time faves.
 These herbs may be used alone or in combination and with the exception of kava (which should be used for short durations only) they may be used throughout the month over an extended period of time, or just prior to and through the premenstrual time.
 Kava should be used only under the supervision of a qualified practitioner as it has been associated with liver disease, and no more than 1 ml twice daily for the week before the menses, and then discontinue.
 Feverfew, though not a nervine and more of an anti-inflammatory, may be especially appropriate when a woman also experiences premenstrual headache, as it has been shown to reduce migraines, especially when used preventively.